-12 tips to treat colds and flu the "natural" way
+12 tips to treat colds and flu the 'natural' way

 1. Know when not to treat symptoms

 Believe it or not, those annoying symptoms you're experiencing are part of the natural healing process - evidence that the immune system is battling illness.
 For instance, a fever is your body's way of trying to kill viruses in a hotter-than-normal environment.
 Also, a fever’s hot environment makes germ-killing proteins in your blood circulate more quickly and effectively.
 Thus, if you endure a moderate fever for a day or two, you may actually get well faster.
 Coughing is another productive symptom; it clears your breathing passages of thick mucus that can carry germs to your lungs and the rest of your body.
 Even a stuffy nose is best treated mildly or not at all.
-A decongestant restricts flow to the blood vessels in your nose and throat.
+A decongestant restricts blood flow in the blood vessels in your nose and throat.
 But often you want the increased blood flow because it warms the infected area and helps secretions carry germs out of your body.

 2. Blow your nose often (and the right way)